Dewi-Afoko/Android-Workout-Tracker/README.md

-First iteration of the Android workout tracker app in Kotlin.
+First iteration of frontend for Android workout tracker app in Kotlin.

 Currently has landing page and workout tracker.